htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+-  You may now specify ports to forward into your Docker container.
+See :ref:`Docker and Networking` for details.
+   :ticket:`7322`

 -  *condor_submit* will no longer set the ``Owner`` attribute of jobs it submits to the name of the current user.
 It now leaves this attribute up to the *condor_schedd* to set.
 This change was made because the *condor_schedd*